-The final step of the risk assessment process is the monitoring and evaluation of interventions (Figure 12.1)
+The final step of the risk assessment process is the monitoring, analysis and evaluation of interventions (Figure 12.1)

 Monitoring refers to the systematic collection of data regarding the performance of a road safety programme or intervention during or after its implementation.
+Analysis involves the study of data in order to interpret it and its parts, such as determining the contributing factors to crashes.
 Evaluation involves the analysis of this data to determine the effect of the treatment or programme.

 The purpose of the monitoring and evaluation process is to:

-A successful evaluation process requires careful planning, which includes collecting baseline data, identifying the aims before implementation, and considering the different methods of evaluation that could be used.
+A successful evaluation process requires careful planning, which includes collecting baseline data, identifying the aims before implementation, and considering the different methods of analysis that could be used for the evaluation.
 It is also essential that the results and feedback of the evaluation study are properly circulated amongst stakeholders and other interested agencies.

 There are three main types of evaluation.
 One or more may be appropriate for a study, and this is dependent on the aims of what needs to be evaluated.
 The three main types of evaluation are: